 Zyrelle leads our Mentor In Residence, Making A Living Making Art, and Live Lunch Chats programs.
 She also leads social media engagement and outreach strategies for Neighbourhood Arts Network.

-Inés Aguileta, Acting Manager
+Inés Aguileta, Programs Manager (she/her)

 Inés is an arts administrator who also brings a deep background in project management.
 She has been involved in the arts community for nearly a decade but has been passionate about the arts since childhood.
 After graduating from York University’s Honours Graphic Design program, she relocated to Spain where she earned her Master’s in Cultural Project Management at the Barcelona School of Design and Engineering.
 Upon her return to Toronto, she undertook the Marketing and PR Manager role at Soundstreams.
 Since then, she has volunteered at TEDx Boston, TIFF, and The Toronto Maker Festival.
 Currently, at the Toronto Arts Foundation, she coordinates numerous programs for Neighbourhood Arts Network.
-Inés is an avid globetrotter and lover of culture - beginning with that of her native Mexico.
+Inés is an avid globetrotter and lover of culture, beginning with that of her native Mexico.
 She believes her experiences working and living in many other parts of the world have greatly benefitted her understanding and respect of many different cultures and forms of artistic expression.

 To learn about the entire Toronto Arts Foundation team, please click here.